DimitriaVladimirova/my-wedding/README.md

 **ABOUT THE PROJECT:**

-My Wedding is a Single page React application for planning a dream wedding.
+My Wedding is a single page React application for planning a dream wedding.
 Users can explore wedding locations, menus, and color themes, while admins can fully manage all content (create, edit, delete).

 **HOW IT WORKS:**